 Before Second Home opened, Ann Conners, the Principal of Spotswood Elementary School, found that many young children were wearing keys on cords around their necks and were staying home alone while parents worked.
-Parents told her that they could not find affordable care for their children
+Parents told her that they could not find affordable care for their children.
+(Watch our documentary on Second Home.)

 More than 90% of the children who attend Spotswood live in families whose income falls well below the federal poverty level.
 That is the highest rate of any of the eight schools in Harrisonburg.
 The Principal called neighboring Muhlenberg Lutheran Church for help.